RitchieLab/Gene-level-statistical-colocalization/README.md

 #### GCTA steps
 * We use the --cojo-slct option to perform model selection and get a list of independently associated testable SNPs (p-value < chosen threshold).
 * If there are at least two independent testable SNPs at a distance > 100KB (but < 1 MB) from the lead SNP, we run GCTA-COJO again to perform association analysis on all testable SNPs conditioned on the independently associated SNPs procured from the first GCTA run.
+We subsequently use these "conditional" p-values in our colocalization analyses
 * In our example dataset, we use 1000 genome EUR (chromosome 1) as reference dataset to calculate pairwise LD.

 ### Coloc protocol: